SuperShekhar/odin-csk/README.md

 # odin-csk
-Simple project for the odin project
+Simple project for the odin project.